 Fifty Years of The Good, the Bad, and the Ugly

 The mention of the word ‘spaghetti western’ immediately makes us think of the name The Good, the Bad, and the Ugly (1966) and the visual of complex anti-heroes spreading out around the circular arena of a huge graveyard.
 Fifty years back, when the film released popular press found it amusing, but also dubbed it as ‘meaningless’.
-Today, this sun-baked western masterpiece with trio of mystifying drifters happens to be in countless number of ‘best of cinema’ lists.
-The groundbreaking narrative technique, which was rejected as empty exercise in style during its release, is referenced by many great film-makers (Mr. Tarantino calls it ‘the greatest achievement in the history of cinema’).
+Today, this sun-baked western masterpiece with a trio of mystifying drifters happens to be in a countless number of ‘best of cinema’ lists.
+The groundbreaking narrative technique, which was rejected as an empty exercise in style during its release, is referenced by many great film-makers (Mr. Tarantino calls it ‘the greatest achievement in the history of cinema’).
 It bestowed a fresh set of visual vocabulary.
-Even those who aren’t big fans of Western genre continue to champion Mr. Sergio Leone as one of the greatest film-makers.
+Even those who aren’t big fans of the Western genre continue to champion Mr. Sergio Leone as one of the greatest film-makers.
 His popularity among Western genre fans even overshadows the masterful works of John Ford.
-Ennio Morricone’s iconic sound track lifted the visual moments to incredible levels.
+Ennio Morricone’s iconic soundtrack lifted the visual moments to incredible levels.

 After ‘For a Few Dollars More’, director Sergio Leone looked forward to make another adventure film set in the war times.
 But, unlike his counterparts who chose the Mexican Revolution (in the 1910s), Leone was interested in the American civil war era (the movie is set in 1862).
 Like the previous efforts, his characters weren’t altruist western heroes.
 They were only concerned with their own destiny and did everything to survive in the wartime.
 In fact, The Good, the Bad, and the Ugly use the dangerous situations of battle to their own advantage.
 The story by Leone and Luciano Vincenzoni follows three gunmen in civil war-torn New Mexico region, who are all in search of gold buried in a graveyard.
 Leone uses the simple story line to comment on the absurdity of war.
 Although this film is considered to be a light-hearted western fare, there are quite a few poignant and nightmarish images of war.
 The way these three men, with dubious morality, use wartime to further their claim for gold make up for a deep thought-provoking central core.
 Sergio Leone uses distinct cinematic vocabulary to visualize the fluctuations during the brutal war (Tuco quips, ‘I have never seen so many men wasted so badly’).
 Throughout the narrative, the chaotic & absurd war keeps these men alive; but will their ecstatic search for gold do the same?
 It all ends up with a magnificent Mexican-standoff as the three men get ready to shoot it out in the epicenter of huge cemetery aptly named ‘Sadhill’.